 - Receiving blood transfusions or blood products before the early 1990s

-- Working at a job that involves contact with human blood
+- Working at a job that involves contact with human blood or body fluids

 Symptoms of Hepatitis B